shreyasen27/Real-Time-Web-Conference-Platform/README.md

-# Google Meet Clone
 This is a real-time video conferencing web application that allows users to **create and join video meetings**, **chat with participants**, and **collaboratively draw on a whiteboard** in real time.
-Built using Node.js, Express.js, Passport.js for authentication, WebRTC for peer-to-peer video/audio streaming, and Socket.io for signaling and real-time communication.
+Built using Node.js, Express.js, with Passport.js for authentication, WebRTC for peer-to-peer video/audio streaming, and Socket.io for signaling and real-time communication.
 And used CSS for styling.

 ---